-6.9.1 Language details
+6.10.1 Language details

 - C and C++ are supported through the GNU Compiler Collection.
 Submissions are optimized with -02, and use the 2011 standards for C and C++. - Java with gcj is also supported through the GNU Compiled Collection.
 Programs are compiled with gcj, optimized with -03, and then run as normal executables.
-Notice that gcj only fully supports Java 1.4. - Java with JDK uses the system version of the Java compiler and JVM. - Pascal support is provided by fpc, and submissions are optimized with -02. - Python submissions are interpreted using Python 2 (you need to have /usr/bin/python2). - PHP submissions are interpreted by /usr/bin/php. - Haskell support is provided by ghc, and submissions are optimized with -02.
+Notice that gcj only fully supports Java 1.4. - Java with JDK uses the system version of the Java compiler and JVM. - Pascal support is provided by fpc, and submissions are optimized with -02.

+- Python submissions are interpreted using Python 2 (you need to have /usr/bin/python2). - PHP submissions are interpreted by /usr/bin/php. - Haskell support is provided by ghc, and submissions are optimized with -O2. - Rust support is provided by rustc, and submissions are optimized with -0. - C# uses the system version of the Mono compiler mcs and the runtime mono.
+Submissions are optimized with -optimize+.